ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 \[NOTE: we need some way to signal to the transport that we want to wait for 0RTT data on Initiate.
 Probably a transport parameter]
 \[MICHAEL: why?
 As an app programmer, I can just use Send instead of Initiate.]

+### Checksum {#send-checksum}

+This numeric property specifies the length of the checksum to be used on the Content.
+A value of 0 means that no checksum is required, and a special value (e.g. -1) can be used to indicate full checksum coverage (which is also the default).
+Only full coverage is guaranteed, any other requests are advisory.

 ## Sender-side Framing {#send-framing}